• Jonas Teilmann

 Actions & Results:

 The project works with a local women’s organization (MAREM) to implement a community-based certification program to monitor and promote fishermen who comply to fishing regulations using alternative fishing gear.
 In parallel, a fisheries improvement project with the Marine Stewardship Council has been launched to guide local fisheries toward sustainability with additional economic incentives such as fuel compensation to fish in areas beyond the Zero Tolerance Area.
-The project will also produce educational videos to better inform the public and the potential seafood market for MAREM certified products.
+The project also has produce a very strong media presence locally and internatiuonally with press coverage and educational videos to better inform the public and the potential seafood market for MAREM certified products.

 Goal: